yangze0930/NTS-Net/README.md

 - datetime

 ## Datasets
-download the [CUB-200-2011](http://www.vision.caltech.edu/visipedia-data/CUB-200-2011/CUB_200_2011.tgz) datasets and put it in the root directory named **CUB_200_2011**, You can also try other fine-grained datasets.
+Download the [CUB-200-2011](http://www.vision.caltech.edu/visipedia-data/CUB-200-2011/CUB_200_2011.tgz) datasets and put it in the root directory named **CUB_200_2011**, You can also try other fine-grained datasets.

 ## Train the model
 If you want to train the NTS-Net, just run ``python train.py``.
 You may need to change the configurations in ``config.py``.
 The parameter ``PROPOSAL_NUM`` is ``M`` in the original paper and the parameter ``CAT_NUM`` is ``K`` in the original paper.
 During training, the log file and checkpoint file will be saved in ``save_dir`` directory.
 You can change the parameter ``resume`` to choose the checkpoint model to resume.